 For some women, good maternal positioning includes not sitting and leaning back against the birthing tub.
 Lay on your side in the birthing tub, but don’t semi-sit if you have any history of a long or posterior labor, shoulder dystocia or are experiencing a long second stage (pushing).
 Most of the time the baby will come out fine anyway, but its best to avoid this position for any longer than 15 minutes and avoid being spine-down for birthing your first baby (first vaginal birth).

 You can also lie on your right side.
 The directions to lie on your left side are not meant to be a prohibition against laying on your right side.
-You can favor your left, if your care providers suggest you lay on your left.
-But once in a while you need to roll over just to give your left shoulder some circulation!
-Somewhere, there is a woman who must lay in one particular position and will have to ignore this advice to do her caregiver’s advice.
+You can favor your left if your care providers suggest you lay on your left.
+But once in a while, you need to roll over just to give your left shoulder some circulation!
+Somewhere, there is a woman who must lay in one particular position and will have to ignore this advice in preference to her caregiver’s advice.
 I acknowledge that and hope you do, too.

 - Maternal position alone is not usually enough to ensure a good fetal position by the time labor begins.